Saint Seiya: Reception

 The Saint Seiya manga has sold over 25 million copies in Japan by 2007.
 It had over 35 million copies in circulation by 2017, and over 50 million copies in circulation by 2022.

 Jason Thompson characterized the series as being primarily combat-oriented.
 He noted that this emphasis stemmed from creator Kurumada's genuine passion for the foundational elements of the battle shōnen genre, which included themes of friendship and emotional sacrifice, all presented through a distinctive visual style of dynamic action and dramatic impact.
+In Blood, Biceps, and Beautiful Eyes: Cultural Representations of Masculinity in Masami Kurumada's Saint Seiya, Lorna Piatti-Farnell noted that the masculinity to which Seiya, Shun, Hyoga and Shiryu subscribed—one centered on the achievement of just goals—was consistent with the narrative patterns frequently found in Weekly Shōnen Jump manga.

 The term "yaoi" was popularized in 1987 by doujinshi based on the series.
 Its large, predominantly male cast facilitated "an incredible number" of pairings, making it a particularly popular subject for yaoi works.
 Andromeda Shun was among the more frequently featured characters in these pairings.

 Manga artist Tite Kubo cited Saint Seiya as a major inspiration for the weapon designs and battle sequences in his own series, Bleach.